 Before emigrating to Canada at 26, I lived in Guyana, the United States, Trinidad, and Jamaica, where I was born.
 Migration to Toronto in 1993 was initially fairly painless given that moving countries was a regular feature of my life from as early as I can remember.

 My work history spans an eclectic mix of mostly small for- and non-profit organizations.
 My most fulfilling work was as a personal care aide for disabled people and people with HIV, a job I took for two months as part of a successful strategy to secure an entry-level position in an AIDS service organization.

 After four years running organizations for others I wanted to try running my own business.
 Gardening and flowers have been strong interests since childhood thanks to an aunt who was a florist.
 I studied horticulture in university.
 In 2002, with minimal capital, I successfully founded Blooming City, a small, initially part-time business that over eight years gradually evolved from a focus on floral design to exclusively providing bespoke gardening services.
 Between 2002 and 2009 I grew Blooming City while also freelancing and taking interim executive director contracts in the winter months.
 This worked well because I thrive when I have multiple, concurrent work opportunities catering to a variety of interests.

 Back in 1986, at the start of my second semester of my Bachelor of Science at Cornell University, I had a brief, acute psychotic episode that resulted in a 20-month leave of absence and a series of psychiatric diagnoses.
 The subsequent three decades coping with a serious psychiatric condition, and my experiences of psychiatric care, led me to become involved in service user education.
 I am a founding member of a community of practice for mental health service users involved in the education of service providers that started in 2017.
 Based on this involvement I founded Hope is Health in 2019.
-Although my work on this is suspended for the moment, my expectation is that eventually, Hope is Health will be a vehicle for developing and delivering training for health service providers, facilitated by mental health service users.
+Although I am not promoting Hope is Health at the moment, my expectation is that eventually, Hope is Health will be a vehicle for developing and delivering training for health service providers, facilitated by mental health service users.